techascent/tech.ml.dataset/topics/columns-readers-and-datatypes.md

 [0.0 2.0 4.0 6.0 8.0]
 ```

-A reader has a three methods - `getDatatype` (optional), `lsize`, and `read`.  `read`
+A read-only buffer only needs three methods - `elemwiseDatatype` (optional), `lsize`, and
-is typed to the datatype so for instance in the example above, read returns a primitive
+`read[X]`.  `read[X]` is typed to the datatype so for instance in the example above,
-float object.  `lsize` returns a long.
-Unlike a the similar method `get` in java
+readFloat returns a primitive float object.  `lsize` returns a long.
+Unlike a the
-lists, the `read` method takes a long.
-This allows us to use read methods on storage
+similar method `get` in java lists, the `read[X]` methods takes a long.
+This allows us
-mechanism capable of addressing more than 2 (signed int) or 4 (unsigned int) billion
+to use read methods on storage mechanism capable of addressing more than 2 (signed int)
-addresses.
+or 4 (unsigned int) billion addresses.

+Another way to create a reader is to do a 'map' type translation from one or more other
+readers.
+This is provided in two ways:

+* [`dtype/emap`](https://github.com/cnuernber/dtype-next/blob/152f09f925041d41782e05009bbf84d7d6cfdbc6/src/tech/v3/datatype/emap.clj#L97) - Missing set ignorant mapping into a typed representation.
+* [`tech.v3.dataset.column/column-map`](https://github.com/techascent/tech.ml.dataset/blob/7c8c7514e0e35995050c1e326122a1826cc18273/src/tech/v3/dataset/column.clj#L174) - Missing set aware mapping into a typed representation.

 The dataset system in general is smart enough to create columns out of readers in most